 Braid Accessibility Report

-Braid offers 16 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 16 accessibility features for Braid in the Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Braid is a platform game, not dissimilar to Mario World, that appears simple but has a twist.
 The movement of your character is connected to the progression of time in a mind-bending manner.
 The resulting puzzles are fascinating and connected to a story about relationships and forgiveness.

 Adjust Speed: Adjust the overall speed of the game, or rewind play for a second attempt, to ease reaction times.
 By slowing the game, you have more time to interpret what is happening and then execute your actions.
 It also reduces the pressure on getting things right quickly or the first time you attempt them.

 Similar Games With More Accessibility Features for Getting Started